 I also worked in retail behind the check-out at Kmart and a Woolworths Petrol station.
 I don’t mind admitting that I hated most of these jobs, but as a single mum, you do whatever you have to so your kids can have a roof over their heads, clothes on their backs and food in their bellies.

-Tell us about your blog came to be
+Tell us about how your blog came to be

-Why make you aim your blog at women?
+Why did you aim your blog at women?

 Although I can appreciate the occasional piece of tabloid journalism and celebrity gossip as much as the next person, it has always bugged me how women have been portrayed in the media.
 Although my blog also informs, it was created to inspire and we are most inspired by those who are like us, so the site is filled with stories about other women.

-I found a quote on the Gender News Wire a few years ago which explains best why I do what I do: “Half the world’s population, but not with half the share of wealth, wellbeing and opportunity.
-And certainly, women do not get half of media attention, or an equal voice in expression – only 22 percent of the voices you hear and read in the news today are women’s.”
+I found a quote on the Gender News Wire a few years ago that explains best why I do what I do: “Half the world’s population, but not with half the share of wealth, wellbeing and opportunity.
+And certainly, women do not get half of media attention, or an equal voice in expression – only 22 per cent of the voices you hear and read in the news today are women’s.”

-Have you met some major technology problem when you were creating your business?
+Have you met any technology problems when you were creating your business?

 Would you call yourself a techno-savvy woman? and why?